The Credits and Incentives: Creating a Strategic Advantage for Your Organization

-Credits and Incentives: The Inevitability of a Growing Asset Class
+Credits and Incentives (C&I): The Inevitability of a Growing Asset Class

 Historically, many business leaders have thought of credits and incentives as a “nice-to-have” that was usually nothing more than incremental and marginal economic benefits – or an opportunity for local politicians to tout community development campaign promises.